-In response to the devastating impact of hurricanes Irma and Maria, the Community Foundation of the Virgin Islands (CFVI) established two funds to collect and distribute monetary donations for the purposes of supporting immediate relief efforts and directing long-term community renewal.
+In response to the devastating impact of hurricanes Irma and Maria in 2017, the Community Foundation of the Virgin Islands (CFVI) established two funds to collect and distribute monetary donations for the purposes of supporting immediate relief efforts and directing long-term community renewal.

 CFVI FRIENDS AND FAMILY FUND FOR USVI RENEWAL

 The CFVI Friends and Family Fund for USVI Renewal (FNF) was established to accommodate donations from CFVI’s family, friends, existing Fund donors, Angels, and other partners.
 This fund will be directed by CFVI’s Board of Directors and will focus on immediate grass-roots needs in the community and support for long-term solutions in some of the Foundation’s main areas of focus. (i.e., early childhood, youth development, volunteerism, the elderly, emergency needs of families, etc.).

 Launched by the Community Foundation of the Virgin Islands with assistance from Bloomberg Philanthropies, which worked with CFVI to encourage private fundraising for hurricane recovery efforts territory-wide.
 CFVI is spearheading a collaborative approach in the current efforts to rebuild our islands.
 By emphasizing both immediate and long-term goals, CFVI demonstrates its commitment to a comprehensive approach to post-hurricane efforts to enhance the well-being of current and future generations.